espresso/espresso/docs/Routing.md

 ## Canonicals

-Lets say you need your `News` app to serve both "/news" and "/headlines" base URLs.<br/>
+Lets say you need your `News` app to serve both "/news" and "/headlines" base URLs.<br>
-It is easily done by using `map` with multiple params.<br/>
+It is easily done by using `map` with multiple params.<br>
 First param will be treated as base URL, any other consequent params - as canonical ones.

 **Example:** - `News` should serve both "/news" and "/headlines" paths.